 Why did we choose this loco?
 Click here.

-The locomotive arrived at our Norfolk base early in May 2009, and five years later work has progressed steadily.
+The locomotive arrived at our Norfolk base early in May 2009, and six years later work has progressed steadily.
 The old rusty bunker was removed and a new one built and installed.
 The saddle tank was repaired, and all the other "bodywork" sections cleaned up and painted in primer.
-Our members completed the arduous task of drilling out over 600 old firebox stays before the new inner firebox can be fitted, which with a complete set of new boiler tubes will give us a boiler ready and certificated for at least ten years' hard work.
+Our members completed the arduous task of drilling out over 600 old firebox stays before the new inner firebox could be fitted, which with a complete set of new boiler tubes will give us a boiler ready and certificated for at least ten years' hard work.
 Work completed, the boiler passed its hydraulic test and its out-of-frames steam test, and just before Christmas 2016 it was craned onto the frames.
 Since then we have reassembled the saddle tank and cab, installed boiler lagging and cladding, and attached all the boiler fittings to the backhead.

 Though we found a number of smaller components that needed repair or replacement and some bearing surfaces that had to be recoated with white metal and machined to profile, we were happy to see that basically the loco was in remarkably good condition.
 We installed a new and improved version of the old axlebox lubrication system using standard and easily sourced plumbing components, though still relying on the traditional syphon wicks.
 For the valve chest and cylinders, however, we installed a small mechanical lubricator with a specially designed drive mechanism.

 The loco carries the number 3193 (its original builder's number) and the name "Norfolk Regiment".
 One thing we are clear about - she will definitely not carry her old NCB livery, which was a very unattractive pale blue.
 For showing the dirt, it would be hard to imagine anything worse!

 give us a lot of money!
 All right, that's not going to happen very often, is it, but alternatively ...